brshallo/r4ds_solutions/21-iteration.md

     ##  [91]   17.70703023    1.01880490    0.80764382   -1.63905090    0.15086898
     ##  [96]   -1.36865319    1.99173761    3.39988162   -0.63043489   -0.26058630

-Let's store everything in a dataframe...
+Let’s store everything in a dataframe…

 ``` r
 set.seed(123)